GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 ### Uses
 BERI can be used to assess Target 8 of the GBF.
 This indicator can be used to monitor and report past-to-present trends of the resilience of ecosystem condition and connectivity in the face of ongoing climate change.
 The index repeatedly recalculates the indicator using the best-available mapping of ecosystem condition or integrity observed at multiple points in time.

-It can also identify areas where biodiversity may be especially vulnerable to climate change, which areas are best to protect, and assess how proposed or implemented area-based actions are expected to retain species diversity thereby providing a stronger foundation for strategic prioritisation of such actions by member countries..
+It can also identify areas where biodiversity may be especially vulnerable to climate change, which areas are best to protect, and assess how proposed or implemented area-based actions are expected to retain species diversity thereby providing a stronger foundation for strategic prioritisation of such actions by member countries.

 ### Pipeline limitations